compromise-evident/ML/README.md

 <br>
 <br>

-## ezMNIST is human-readable MNIST, with data & labels combined
+### Given training-data is human-readable version of MNIST, with labels & data combined

-Extract training_data.tar.bz2.
+Extract training-data.tar.bz2.
 **train.txt** contains 60,000 labeled images of handwritten digits (one label & image per line of text.)
 An image becomes legible if you arrange its 784 characters by rows of 28, as it is a 28x28 image.
 **test.txt** contains 10,000 more such lines not found among the 60k.
-See **visual_for_you.txt** to get a good look at each image. ezMNIST is highly compressible, I created it from MNIST.
+See **visual_for_you.txt** to get a good look at each image.
+I created this training-data from MNIST.